whitews/FlowKit/README.md

   * Full support for the GatingML 2.0 specification
     * Import GatingML XML documents as gating strategies
     * Export gating strategies as a valid GatingML XML document
-  * Limited support for importing FlowJo 10 workspace files.
-Workspace files are currently limited to the following features:
+  * Support for importing FlowJo 10 workspace files.
+Workspace imports support the following features:
     * Linear, logarithmic, bi-exponential, and logicle transforms
     * Polygon, rectangle, ellipse, and quadrant gates
-    * Export a Session's sample group analysis as a FlowJo 10 workspace file
+    * Exporting a Session as a FlowJo 10 workspace file
   * Programmatically create gating strategies including polygon, rectangle, range, ellipsoid, quadrant, and boolean gates
   * Retrieve gating results as a Pandas DataFrame
 * Visualization